-- A Three-Runway System (3RS) is being constructed at HKIA.
-The Third Runway commenced operation familiarisation for aircraft take-off and landing on July 8, 2022, which signified an important milestone for the Three-Runway System project.
-After more than four months of familiarisation period, the Third Runway was officially commissioned for operation with effect from November 25, 2022. - The 3RS is expected to be completed in 2024, which will significantly increase HKIA's passenger and cargo handling capacities.After its expansion, HKIA's annual passenger and cargo handling capacities are expected to increase to around 120 million and 10 million tonnes respectively from 2035 onwards.
+- AAHK is pressing ahead with the Three-Runway System project.
+The Third Runway was officially commissioned for operation with effect from November 25, 2022 signifying an important milestone for the Three-Runway System project. - > The whole Three-Runway System expected to be completed in 2024, will significantly increase HKIA's passenger and cargo handling capacities. - After its expansion, HKIA's annual passenger and cargo handling capacities are expected to increase to around 120 million and 10 million tonnes respectively from 2035 onwards.